squidfunk/mkdocs-material/docs/reference/meta-tags.md

 ### Metadata

-[:octicons-workflow-24: Extension][1]

-The [Metadata][1] extension, which is part of the standard Markdown library, adds the ability to add custom metadata to a document and can be enabled via `mkdocs.yml`:
+The [Metadata][1] extension, which is part of the standard Markdown library, adds the ability to add front matter to a document and can be enabled via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: